top of page

 Sound & video editing support - Adam Sekuler

-Photographs: Ian Douglas (Judson Church)
+Photographs: Ian Douglas (Judson Church), Jingzi Zhao (RISK/REWARD)

 Works cited: